What to do if your student visa application is rejected

 From there, you can work to address the reason/s for rejection and reapply for the visa once you have addressed the concerns.

 You should also contact your university to let them know, particularly if the delay to your visa means you cannot arrive for the agreed starting date of your course.
-Most universities have an international office devoted to international students, so this should be your first port of call.
+Most universities have an international office devoted to overseas students so this should be your first port of call.
 They will have helped countless students obtain a visa to study at their institution and they will be able to support you.

 Different countries have different routes of appeal, while for others you’ll have to start a new application.
 See below to find out the processes to follow after a student visa rejection in Canada, Australia, the US and the UK.